datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

 In [vector 01 -  to work with
 shapefile attributes in `R`]({{ site.baseurl }}//R/shapefile-attributes-in-R/)
 we created a plot where we customized the width of each line in a spatial object according to a factor level or category.
 To do this, we create a vector of colors containing a color value for EACH feature in our spatial object grouped by factor level or category.

-    #view the factor levels
+    # view the factor levels
     levels(lines_HARV$TYPE)

     ## [1] "boardwalk"  "footpath"   "stone wall" "woods road"

-    #create vector of line width values
+    # create vector of line width values
     lineWidth <- c(2,4,3,8)[lines_HARV$TYPE]
-    #view vector
+    # view vector
     lineWidth

     ##  [1] 8 4 4 3 3 3 3 3 3 2 8 8 8

-    #create a color palette of 4 colors - one for each factor level
+    # create a color palette of 4 colors - one for each factor level
     roadPalette <- c("blue","green","grey","purple")
     roadPalette

     ## [1] "blue"   "green"  "grey"   "purple"

-    #create a vector of colors - one for each feature in our vector object
+    # create a vector of colors - one for each feature in our vector object
-    #according to its attribute value
+    # according to its attribute value
     roadColors <- c("blue","green","grey","purple")[lines_HARV$TYPE]
     roadColors

     ##  [1] "purple" "green"  "green"  "grey"   "grey"   "grey"   "grey"
     ##  [8] "grey"   "grey"   "blue"   "purple" "purple" "purple"

-    #create vector of line width values
+    # create vector of line width values
     lineWidth <- c(2,4,3,8)[lines_HARV$TYPE]
-    #view vector
+    # view vector
     lineWidth

     ##  [1] 8 4 4 3 3 3 3 3 3 2 8 8 8

-    #in this case, boardwalk (the first level) is the widest.
+    # in this case, boardwalk (the first level) is the widest.
     plot(lines_HARV,
          col=roadColors,
          main="Roads at the NEON Harvard Forest Field Site \n Line width varies by Type Attribute Value", lwd=lineWidth)

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatial-vector/02-plot-multiple-shapefiles-custom-legend/plot-unique-lines-1.png)

 <i class="fa fa-star"></i> **Data Tip:** Given we have a factor with 4 levels,
-we can create an vector of numbers, each of which specifies the thickness of each feature in our `SpatialLinesDataFrame` by factor level (category): `c(6,4,1,2)[lines_HARV$TYPE]` {: .notice}
+we can create a vector of numbers, each of which specifies the thickness of each feature in our `SpatialLinesDataFrame` by factor level (category): `c(6,4,1,2)[lines_HARV$TYPE]` {: .notice}

 ## Add Plot Legend
 We also learned how to add a basic legend to our plot.